You are viewing a page from our archive site. To browse the latest Christian TV content on The Stream, click here.

-The Brew Christmas Special, Part Five: Celebrating Christmas
+The Stream Christmas Special, Part 5: Celebrating Christmas

 The Magi

-If they counter by proclaiming the Magi are fiction, no more real than Frosty the Snowman, we gift them the fabulous book by Dwight Longenecker, Mystery of the Magi: The Quest to Identify the Three Wise Men.
-Longenecker lays out logically, methodically and eloquently how this seemingly fantastical notion of three kings travelling from afar following a star, is simply a very sensible matter of royal emissaries from the neighboring Nabatean kingdom in Arabia riding a couple hundred miles to pay respect both to King Herod and a child they surmised was the long-awaited new king.
+If they counter by proclaiming the Magi are fictional characters, no more real than Frosty the Snowman, we may give them the fabulous book by Dwight Longenecker, Mystery of the Magi: The Quest to Identify the Three Wise Men.
+Longenecker lays out logically, methodically, and eloquently that this seemingly fantastical notion of three kings traveling from afar, led by a star, is simply a very sensible matter of royal emissaries from the neighboring Nabatean kingdom in Arabia riding a couple hundred miles to pay respect both to King Herod and a child they surmised was the long-awaited new king.

-Here again, the Nativity Story, despite its seemingly supernatural and fantastical elements, is history.
+Here again, the Nativity story, despite its seemingly supernatural and fantastical elements, is actually history.

 The Festive Christmas

-While early Christians did mark Jesus’ Nativity on December 25, the church did not widely celebrate Christmas in any meaningful manner until late in the 4th century.
+While early Christians did mark Jesus’s Nativity on December 25, the Church did not widely celebrate Christmas in any meaningful manner until late in the fourth century.
 William Tighe writes:

 Christmas (December 25th) is a feast of Western Christian origin.
 In Constantinople it appears to have been introduced in 379 or 380.
 From a sermon of St. John Chrysostom, at the time a renowned ascetic and preacher in his native Antioch, it appears that the feast was first celebrated there on 25 December 386.
 From these centers it spread through the Christian East, being adopted in Alexandria around 432 and in Jerusalem a century or more later.

-According to Encylopaedia Britannica, a Christmas liturgy didn’t become widespread until the 9th century.
+According to Encylopaedia Britannica, a Christmas liturgy didn’t become widespread until the ninth century.

-Garland, on the other hand, was there from the earliest.
-Syrian Church Father Ephraim (306-373), whose church celebrated Christ’s birth with a festival January 5-6, remarked that on the eve of January 6, every house was decorated with garlands.
+Garlands, on the other hand, were there from the earliest.
+Syrian Church Father Ephraim (306-373), whose church celebrated Christ’s birth with a festival on January 5 and 6, remarked that on the eve of January 6, every house was decorated with garlands.

 Shepherds Awakened in the Night